 It depends on how the location was recorded:

 - If the location was attached to the photo by your camera or a camera app (such as if you took the photo with a smartphone), then the location will be shared along with the photo if you shared the photo using a shareable link.
 Find out how to stop sharing locations in this way in the instructions below.

 - If the location was estimated by Google Photos, then that location will not be shared.

 Using this setting, you can hide location information for photos and videos that:

 - were shared via a shareable link using the Google Photos app.

 - had location information recorded directly onto them by your camera's GPS device.

 Stop people from seeing where your shared photos were taken

-- From now on, photos and videos that you share using a shareable link will not include their location information.
+- From now on, photos and videos that you share using a shareable link will not include location information.